Employment exit settlement offers: Responding, accepting and breaking the deadlock

 Responding to an offer

 It may well be that you have already been made an offer by your employer, so you need to respond, and you may want to do that in writing.

-Therefore, the structure of the letter needs to be slightly different from the ‘3 step’ approach – ie Introduction, Facts of the dispute and Resolution – which we recommend for without prejudice letters that you yourself initiate.
+Therefore, the structure of your letter needs to be slightly different from the ‘3 step’ approach – ie Introduction, Facts of the dispute and Resolution – which we recommend for without prejudice letters that you yourself initiate.

-In your introduction, start by saying that you are surprised and a little hurt that your employer wishes to terminate your employment.
+1) In your introduction, start by saying that you are surprised and a little hurt that your employer wishes to terminate your employment.
 Then state how hard you have worked and how much your job means to you.

-Then, in the second part of your letter, respond to the issues your employer has raised with you and that they are relying upon in order to offer you a settlement: fight your corner without being aggressive or making accusations.
+2) In the second part of your letter, respond to the issues your employer has raised with you and that they are relying upon in order to offer you a settlement: fight your corner without being aggressive or making accusations.

 The idea in this section is to build a case based on your employer’s reasons for offering you a settlement and let your employer know that getting rid of you isn’t going to be as easy, or as cheap, as they think.

 3) The final part of the letter – the resolution – should be the same as if you were taking the first steps.
 The idea is to acknowledge there is an issue and then set out your counter-proposal to settle it.

 So, if they have offered two months’ gross salary plus notice (the common starting point), then you should be looking to achieve between four and five, and therefore responding to that offer with six months’ gross salary plus notice.

 When your employer doesn’t play ball: breaking deadlock

 It may not surprise you to learn that most of the time employers don’t simply roll over after the first letter or your initial response to their offer and give employees everything that they want.

 It is likely that, following a well-crafted letter, your employer will have made an improved offer; but, it is also likely that this offer still falls short of what you want and can realistically achieve: it’s time to roll out the big guns.

 While your language should continue to be professional, now is the time to explain that you consider the company’s actions to be unlawful and that you have a potential claim in the employment tribunal.

-Set out how the facts relate to the claim you have, mention witnesses, introduce any evidence you have so that, at this stage, your employer should have all the evidence they need to determine the risk you present.
+Set out how the facts relate to the claim you have, mention witnesses and introduce any evidence you have so that, at this stage, your employer should have all the evidence they need to determine the risk you present.

 Now also may be the right time to instruct a solicitor if you haven’t already done so.
 You have an offer on the table and a settlement agreement is likely, so you just need the final push to get you what you want.

 A solicitor entering the fray is sometimes enough for your employer to recognise that this is going to get serious unless they come to an acceptable deal.

-Bear in mind that you will need a solicitor anyway to advise you on and sign your settlement, so if you can instruct one now then it may solve two problems.
+Bear in mind that you will need a solicitor anyway to advise you on and sign your settlement, so if you can instruct one now, then it may solve two problems.

 Accepting an offer